kdwinter/mongo_mapper_acts_as_versioned/README.md

 # ActsAsVersioned for [MongoMapper](http://github.com/jnunemaker/mongomapper)

 Basic MongoMapper port of technoweenie's [acts_as_versioned](http://github.com/technoweenie/acts_as_versioned).
-Stores changed attributes in a Hash key instead of copying all keys from the original model.
+Stores changed attributes in a Hash key inside an Embedded Document instead of copying all keys from the original model.

 ## Usage